 Swiss ski men celebrate triple victory in Beaver Creek!

-In Beaver Creek, the Swiss skiers celebrated a remarkable weekend in the Alpine World Cup season, despite the absence of Super-G winner Marco Odermatt.
-On Sunday, Thomas Tumler bushed in the shine of his first World Cup success, while Justin Murisier surprised on Friday in the departure.
-The Austrians, on the other hand, were very difficult with just one tenth place from Stefan Brennsteiner in the second giant slalom against the impressive Swiss dominance.
-According to the reports of Krone Brensteiner was motivated by the success of his teammates, but two mistakes prevented a possible top position.
+In Beaver Creek, Swiss skiers celebrated a remarkable weekend in the Alpine World Cup season, despite the absence of Super-G winner Marco Odermatt.
+On Sunday, Thomas Tumler baskted in the glory of his first World Cup success, while Justin Murisier surprised in the downhill on Friday.
+The Austrians, on the other hand, had a very difficult time with only a tenth place for Stefan Brennsteiner in the second giant slalom against the impressive Swiss dominance.
+According to reports from crown Brennsteiner was motivated by the success of his teammates, but two mistakes prevented a possible top spot.

-Despite the challenges, Brensteiner looked positively on the course and noticed: "It actually went very well - except for the two giant bones that I shot."
-This positive attitude is also reflected in Tumler's career, which was hung in the balance four years ago after a herniated disc.
-The 35-year-old not only broke his sporting borders, but also told about the motivation behind his victory and the pride of never giving up.
-He spoke of an "incredibly beautiful story" when he finished 0.12 seconds ahead.
-Also Odermatt, who had to experience a disappointment himself again, said that "it was a special weekend with three Swiss victories", as messenger of Urschworge reported.
+Despite the challenges, Brennsteiner was positive about the process and remarked: “It actually went very well – except for the two huge bucks that I shot.”
+This positive attitude is also reflected in Tumler's career, which was in limbo after a herniated disc four years ago.
+The 35-year-old not only broke his sporting limits, but also talked about the motivation behind his victory and the pride in never giving up.
+He spoke of an “incredibly beautiful story” as he crossed the finish line with a lead of just 0.12 seconds.
+Odermatt, who himself had to experience another disappointment, also said that “it was a special weekend with three Swiss victories”.
+Messenger of ancient Switzerland reported.

-The head coach of the Swiss men, Tom Stauffer, could be more than satisfied with the results: "The cool thing is that there are three different winners, that's so strong."
-It remains to be seen how the upcoming events in Val d’Isère and Alta Badia run for the athletes, but the potential for future victories is promising.
-The team could benefit from other aspiring talents in the upcoming seasons who are still working on their challenges.
+The head coach of the Swiss men, Tom Stauffer, was more than satisfied with the results: “The cool thing is that there are three different winners, that’s so strong.”
+It remains to be seen how the upcoming events in Val d'Isère and Alta Badia go for the athletes, but the potential for future victories is promising.
+The team could benefit from additional emerging talent in the coming seasons who are still working on their challenges.